Boundedness for proper conflict-free and odd colorings: Boundedness and bipartite graphs

 If the restriction of $c$ to~$CP_{n-1}$ uses at most~$n$ colors, then by induction hypothesis there is a vertex~$CP_{n-1}$ such that all the colors appearing in its neighborhood appear an even number of times.
 By symmetry, we can assume that~$0$ is such a vertex.
 Since~$N(0)$ is the union of two cliques of the same size, a set of equally colored vertices in~$N(0)$ must be exactly a pair $2j,2j+1$ for $1 \le j\le n-2$.
 And on~$N(0)$ at least~$n-2$ colors are used and~$0$ uses yet another color.
-Then without loss of generality, the vertex $2n-2$ must make~$0$ happy in $c$ and~$2n-1$ must be colored differently from~$2n-2$.
+Then without loss of generality, $c(2n-2)$ appears an odd number of times in $N(0)$ and~$2n-1$ must be colored differently from~$2n-2$.
 But none of them can use any of the already used~$n-1$ colors, hence~$n+1$ colors are used.
-Moreover, since $2n-2,2n-1$ are happy in $c$, the vertex~$1$ must use yet another color.
-Hence at least $n+2$ are used. \end{proof}
+Moreover, since $W_o(c,2n-2), W_o(c,2n-1)$ are non-empty in $c$, the vertex~$1$ must use yet another color.
+Hence at least $n+2$ colors are used. \end{proof}